p2ppsr/babbage-react-prompt/README.md

 # @babbage/react-prompt

 Onboards users to the Babbage MetaNet Client before loading your app.
-You can give Urls for your:
+You can give Urls for your native app (mainnet and/or testnet)

-1. Browser app
-  - Mainnet and/or Testnet
-2. Native app
-  - Mainnet and/or Testnet

 This allows your user to choose the most appropriate version of your app for their current needs.